Sensational late Vertainen strike sinks Glentoran

 A sensational last-gasp Eetu Vertainen strike won the Big Two derby for Linfield as they beat out-of-form Glentoran 2-1 at the Oval.

-The Finnish striker hammered a half-volley into the top corner from the edge of the area in the 90th minute.
+The Finnish striker hammered a half-volley into the top corner from the edge of the area in the 90th minute after Jay Donnelly had cancelled out Chris Shields' penalty.

-The Blues, now unbeaten in 13 domestic games, were 1-0 up at half-time through a Chris Shields penalty.

-Jay Donnelly equalised soon after the break for the Glens, who remain fifth in the Irish Premiership table.

 Vertainen's winner came when he ran on to a lovely through ball from substitute Chris McKee and he could not have connected with his left-foot shot much more sweetly as it flew past Aaron McCarey in the home goal.